NS-Tools/Framework-Integration/README.md

 - .gitignore: Update this file with any file that you would like ignored.
 - .gitmodules: Git manages this file for track submodules
 - build-environment.sh: This file rolls the integration folder into a new project
+- build-environment.sh: This file builds the project environment.
 - build.sh: This file builds the project
 - jest.config.js: Jest configuration
 - package.json: NodeJS NPM configuration